kennytilton/mxtodomvc/README.md

         ...others...
         :class (classlist/set dom new-value))))
 ````
-mxWeb proxy instances know the DOM they represent, and Matrix change tracking at the property level tells mxWeb precisely what DOM needs updating.
+mxWeb proxy instances know which DOM element they represent, and Matrix change tracking at the property level tells mxWeb precisely which DOM attribute needs updating.
 This obviates the need for VDOM generation and diffing.
 Notes:
 * we offer no example of a deferred write at this time.
 Those arise when applications have grown quite large.
 * *caveat lectorum* we use "observer" in the strict dictionary sense: "monitor, not participant".
 Other libraries use it differently.

 #### K for Kids
-Beyond merely descriptive properties such as "completed". we might have `K` for "kids" holding the children of some parent, such as the LI nodes under a UL DOM list.
-In other words, the population itself of our application model can grow (or shrink) with events.
+Formulas can compute more than mere descriptive properties such as "completed"; we might have `K` for "kids" holding the children of some parent, such as the LI nodes under a UL DOM list.
+In other words, the population itself of our application model can grow or shrink with events.
 We call a dynamic population of causally connected nodes a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-We will not worry about all of this just yet, but it is how our TodoMVC will avoid rebuilding the full DOM list of to-dos when one is added or removed or the selection changes:
+We will not worry about all this code just yet, but here is how our TodoMVC will avoid rebuilding the full DOM list of to-dos when one is added or removed or the selection changes:
 ````clojure
 (ul {:class "todo-list"}
   {:kid-values  (cF (sort-by td-created